aicenter/SumProductSet.jl/README.md

 To reproduce this project, do the following:

 1. Download this code base repository.
-2. Open a Julia console and type:
+2. Open a Julia (preferably Julia 1.8) console and type:
    ```julia
    using Pkg
    Pkg.activate("path/to/the/project")